athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 The tradeoff for the convenience provided by `clj` is that `clj` introduces dependencies.
-This is a tradeoff because you may not have access to `rlwrap` in production and tools like `rlwrap` _can_ make it harder to compose the `clj` command with other tools.
-As a result of this, it's a common practice to use `clojure` in production/ci environments.
+This is a tradeoff because you may not have access to `rlwrap` in production.
+In addition, a tool like `rlwrap` _can_ make it harder to compose the `clj` command with other tools.
+As a result, it's a common practice to use `clojure` in production/ci environments
 <a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

-Okay, so they do the same thing, but what is the purpose of `clj/clojure`?

-If `clj/clojure` didn't exist you would have to manually do what it does under the hood which is run a command like this to run Clojure:
+Now that we see they both more or less the same command, what do they do?
+`clj/clojure` has one job:  run Clojure programs against a classpath.
+If you dig into the `clj/clojure` bash script you see that it ultimatley calls a command like this:

 ```bash
 java [java-opt*] -cp classpath clojure.main [init-opt*] [main-opt] [arg*]
 ```

-If you're new to a language the above isn't the greatest "getting started" story.
-That's why a tool like `clj/clojure` exists:  To run the above command so you don't have to.
-As a result, it makes it easier to use Clojure across different environments (Mac, Windows, Linux) and help you configure your Clojure program.
-The alternative would be quite error prone, tedious and require a lot of upfront knowledge from each developer.

-To be honest though, this is exactly what all the other tools provide as well.
-Where it starts to become different is in how `clj/clojure` orchestrates the tools it uses and how it allows you to extend it's functionality.
-Let's take a look at `tools.deps.alpha`.
+The above might look like a simple command, but the value of having `clj/clojure` is that you as a new Clojure developer don't have to manually build the classpath, figure out the exact right Java command to run or work to make this execute on different environments (windows, linux, mac etc).

+In summary, `clj/clojure` is about running Clojure programs in a classpath and orchestrates other tools.
+For example, in order to run against a classpath, there has to be a classpath.  `clj/clojure` is not responsible for figuring out the `classpath` though.
+That's a job for `tools.deps.alpha`

 ### tools.deps.alpha